nightrunner91/nightpack/README.md

 ```
 svg: use(xlink:href='#icon')
 ```
 Of course you can configure loader as you want, but I found this method most usefull and simple.

+And as you can mention, it also uses [SVGO Loader](https://github.com/rpominov/svgo-loader) to optimize SVG icons.
+You can read more about this in [SVGO documentation](https://github.com/svg/svgo#what-it-can-do).

 ### `Favicon generator`